Optimal Model Selection for Conformalized Robust Optimization: Conformalized Robust Optimization with Model Selection

+Proposition \ref{pro:rademacher_G} implies that for a finite model space, the decision risk converges to the optimal one provided that the cardinality grows sub-exponentially, i.e., $\log(|\Lambda|)=o(n)$.
+In the continuous case, the complexity is dominated by the model dimension $m$.
+For typical parametric models, such as linear models $S_{\lambda}=\|y-x^\top\lambda\|_{\infty}$ for $\Lambda \subset \sR^m$, we have $\mathfrak{R}_n(\gF)=O(\sqrt{m/n})$ and the term $\sqrt{m/n}$ governs the convergence.
+Thus, asymptotic robustness and decision optimality are guaranteed as long as $m=o(n)$. }

-Theorem \ref{thm:optimality_ECROMS} implies that the decision $\hat{z}^{\ECROMS}$ is asymptotically optimal as Definition \ref{def:efficiency}.
-If $\Lambda$ is a continuous parameter space, \citet{yeh2024end} proposed an end-to-end model training framework named E2E, which requires sample splitting to maintain marginal robustness.
-However, sample splitting will degrade the decision efficiency of the prediction set, because only part of the data is used in solving CRO problems to make final decisions.
-In Appendix \ref{appen:split_CROMS}, we provide a detailed procedure for E2E in the model selection setting.
-Despite the finite-sample marginal robustness, theoretical results show that the decision risk of E2E has a larger gap to the optimal value $v_{\Lambda}^*$ than our methods.
+{\begin{remark} The end-to-end (E2E) model training framework proposed by \citet{yeh2024end} maintains marginal robustness in finite samples via a sample splitting strategy.
+However, such splitting will degrade decision efficiency of the prediction set, as only part of the data is used in solving CRO problems to make final decisions.
+Despite its finite-sample margingal robustness, theoretical results in Appendix C.5 show that the E2E approach exhibits a larger deviation from the optimal value $v_{\Lambda}^*$ compared to our proposed methods. \end{remark}}